csmithswim/CullenaryCatalog/README.md

 Recipe Catalog Application.
 Built with Spring Boot, Maven and Intellij IDEA.

 ### About
-I cooked professionally for most of my life and wanted to learn more about Spring Boot, JPA, microservices and REST with a culinary context.
+I cooked professionally for most of my life and wanted to learn more about Spring Boot, JPA and REST with a culinary context.

 My first name is Cullen and you can't spell Cullenary without Cullen. :wink: